dealxlab/haidi/README.md

 # haidi

-_Artificially Intelligent Data Integration for Data Lakes_
+_Artificially Intelligent Big Data Integration for Data Lakes_

 ## What is it?